Category:

 (Photo by Kevin Winter/Getty Images)

 In May 2011, Taylor and May performed a short set with Adam Lambert at the MTV Europe Music Awards.
-Their performance was met with overwhelmingly positive response and they announced a short summer tour as Queen with Adam Lambert in Europe in 2012.
+Their performance was met with an overwhelmingly positive response, and they announced a short summer tour as Queen with Adam Lambert in Europe in 2012.
 They continued to tour in the summer festival circuits in 2013, 2014, 2015, and 2016.
-In September 2018, the group had a residency in the MGM Park Theater in Las Vegas.
+In September 2018, the group had a residency at the MGM Park Theater in Las Vegas.
 On March 31, 2020, Queen + Adam Lambert confirmed their planned tour dates for the year were postponed due to the COVID-19 pandemic.

 Scientific Career

 As mentioned above, May quit his Ph.D studies at Imperial College London once Queen began to enjoy international success.
 In October 2006, he re-registered for his Ph.D. at Imperial College.
 He submitted his thesis in August 2007, a year earlier than planned.
-May finally earned a Ph.D in astrophysics from Imperial College in 2007, graduating at the awards ceremony the college held at the Royal Albert Hall in May 2008.
+Brian finally earned a Ph.D in astrophysics from Imperial College in 2007, graduating at the awards ceremony the college held at the Royal Albert Hall in May 2008.
 He was appointed Visiting Researcher at Imperial College immediately after graduating.
 May served as Chancellor of Liverpool John Moores University from 2008 to 2013.
 In 2019, May was awarded the Lawrence J. Burpee Medal of the Royal Canadian Geographical Society for outstanding contributions to the advancement of geography.

 Personal life